What to See & When

 - A glossary of astronomical terms used in the various pages

-ISS Sighting Opportunites
+ISS Sighting Opportunities

 Below is the latest information from NASA on possible sightings along with more detailed information about seeing ISS and other satellites from Guernsey jump to section.